ojobabs/Todoapp/README.md

 # Documentation
 Simply clone this repo, and run

-'manage.py makemigrations'
-This is to prepare the migration files
+'manage.py makemigrations' - This is to prepare the migration files

-'manage.py migrate'
+'manage.py migrate' -To migrate
-To migrate

 'manage.py createsuperuser' - create the admin login

 'manage.py runserver 8100' To launch LIVE SERVER